beau-haldane/full-stack-open/README.md

 **Wednesday Jan 19, 2022**

 Finished all of part 1.
 The exercises were quite challenging, but extremely satisfying to overcome.
 Making a small start on part 2 tonight.
 Watched 3 videos about functional programming and I'm already excited to learn more.
 Figured out why git isn't logging my commits.

+**Saturday Jan 22, 2022**

+Finished part 2a, retrieving data from much more complex data structures like hashes within arrays.
+Seeing the app as a web page as opposed to in the terminal is really cool.
+Loving it!